 My father was a long-haul truck driver when I was born.
-I have no memory of it because not long after I arrived, dad changed his job to local-only freight delivery so he could be home each night with mom and me.
+I have no memory of it because not long after I arrived, dad changed his job to local-only freight delivery so he could be home with mom and me each night.

-He also delivered to a local publishing warehouse who always had a pile of excess books scheduled for destruction.
-When I learned this, I thought that such an act really should be a sin – just on principal.
-Hello!
+One of Dad’s frequent customers was a big-name publishing warehouse who always had a pile of excess books scheduled for destruction.
+When I learned this, I thought that such an act really should be a sin, Hello!
 They’re books guys!

-Dad had a friend near that pile who would watch for books dad might want for us.
+Dad had made a friend who was responsible for that pile and he watched for books dad might want for us.
 This created a weird flow of books a kid would otherwise never own from that warehouse to my room, because Dad would spontaneously bring me odd treasures from this pile.
-Among these I would find interesting college textbooks and reference books that were way above my grammar school reading level, but I loved them anyway; they were books after all.
+I was in grammar school and this publisher focused on college textbooks that were way above my grammar school reading level, but I loved them anyway; they were books after all.

 Anyway, she quickly thanked and hugged him, grabbed her bag and disappeared to leave Dad and me in peace for a more mature man-to-man moment.
 He had another box in hand and I hoped it was for me, but he called for mom and gave her the box.
 She smiled as she opened it and found (oh look!) a 10 year supply of blackberry Kool-Aid packets.
 At my age, I seriously did not understand the look she gave him, but suspected it was pretty sardonic.

-Then he looked at me with a strange look that I later came to understand meant something like “you are about to be had”.
+Dad finally looked at me with a strange expression that I later came to understand meant something like “you’re about to be had”.
 I had not yet learned how sneaky he could be.
-Anyway, after that setting-the-trap-smile, he stepped to one side and revealed another box – a big unmarked cardboard box – for me?
+Anyway, after that setting-the-trap-smile, he stepped to one side and revealed another box – a big – unmarked cardboard box – for me?
 “It’s all yours son.”
 I launched down and landed on all fours in front of the box and tore it open.
 Inside I found miles and miles of toy train track pieces.
 I did not have a train set and suddenly could envision a whole room of model railroad creativity.
 My sisters would have no use for any of it.
 “Oh wow!
 Thanks Dad!
 This is sooo cool!”
 Dad smiled, knowing the trap had been set and I enthusiastically jumped right into it.

-With visions of building my own country-size model train world in my head, I dragged my box out to the living room where I had enough space to layout the most intricate toy railroad network known to man.
+With visions of building my own country-size model train world in my head, I dragged my box out to the living room where I had enough space to layout the most intricate toy railroad network known to mankind.

 His friend looked at him to see how the trap was going to be sprung.
-Dad innocently looked at me – like the question made no sense to him and said, “What train?”
+Dad innocently looked at me – like the question made no sense to him and answered, “What train?”

 I heard dad’s friend telling him that he was just plain mean.
 Determined not to let him have such an easy victory, I retaliated by finding something to run around that track, but only succeeded in giving his friend an even better laugh by pulling out a small wooden block that I made-believe was a great steam engine.
-I think I looked pretty pathetic with my little block on the epic track network, so the battle was on – and it was my turn.
+I must have looked pretty pathetic pushing my little block on the epic track network, so the battle was on – and it was my turn.

-So I put some distance between us by running around a neighbor’s side yard and into their back yard where I thought it unlikely that dad would follow.
+So, I put some distance between us by running around a neighbor’s side yard and into their back yard where I thought it unlikely that dad would follow.
 Whew – he didn’t.
 I jumped the fence which put me back into our side yard, opposite the side where dad was, so I unwound the long hose and put on the gun-shaped nozzle, turned on the water and climbed our fence which allowed easy access to our roof, all the while dragging that hose behind me.
-I carefully came over the top of the garage and down the other side to find dad – OMG – with his back turned.
-Such a bad mistake….!
+I carefully came over the top of the garage and down the other side to find dad – Oh so perfect – with his back turned – such a bad mistake!

 I ninja-ed right to the edge of the roof, lifted my nozzle, aimed carefully, filled the yard with a blood-boiling scream and LET HIM HAVE A FULL PRESSURE BLAST – soaking him in utter defeat and humiliation!
 I kept the blast on him for as long as I could as he tried to run clear and by the time he managed to get out of range, he looked like he had just crawled out of a swimming pool.
 Except that I had no witness, I had avenged the great railroad track humiliation.

 This short battle did not characterize how dad and I normally got on.
 We had some great moments, but for the most part he and I did not connect well.
-He was a hard-core sports guy and on a good day I am only annoyed by sports.
-Give me something electronic, mechanical or scientific any day – or another good book any day.
+He was a hard-core sports guy and on a good day I still am only annoyed by sports.
+Give me something electronic, mechanical or scientific – or another good book any day.
 My dad was almost clueless about such things.
 We’re pretty sure he was dyslectic and struggled to read where I was consumed with reading.
 Dad could rewire power cords and light switches.
 I wanted to understand radios, television and computers.
 He knew a lot about camping and being in the outdoors.
 I wanted to understand the stars and gravity and light and atoms and, well, you get the picture.

 We did establish a great understanding around guns.
 Dad taught me that, if handled safely, guns always meant a great time was in store until it came to hunting.
 He taught me how to handle a shotgun and I became very skilled with clay pigeons, but hunting didn’t make much sense to me.

 Mom was on us in seconds.
 “WHAT ARE YOU TWO DOING !?”